Final: Cache simulation

 You can work on this project with a partner if you choose.
 If you decide to work with a partner, you and your partner should check out a single repository.
 The first partner will create a team name, and the second partner should choose that team name.
 Please be careful choosing a team, as this cannot be undone.
 Please name your team something that makes it clear who you are.

 If you choose to work with a partner, you and your partner must complete the entire project together.
-Dividing the project up into pieces and having each partner complete a part of it on their own will be considered a violation of the honor code.
+Dividing the project up into pieces and having each partner complete a portion of it on their own will be considered a violation of the honor code.
 Both you and your partner are expected to fully understand all of the code you submit.

 Click on the assignment link.